ChrstphrHll/npc_gen/students/Estyn Rhangyl.md

 # Estyn Rhangyl
 ---
 ### Description
-- Dragonborn Artificer from Aldercrown Empire
+- Dragonborn Artificer from Draconia
 - 4th year Protection student in Treskal
-- long spines, Gray eyes, and blue skin
+- 5 curled horns, Gray eyes, and blue skin
 - Is Harmonious and Talkative, and has Conformity as their ideal

 ### Organizations